cvicens/atomic-fruit-service/quarkus-meetup.md

 # Atomic Fruit Service

-This is sample Fruit service generated from a maven artifact that generates all the needed Java scaffold for a Quarkus Maven app.
+This is a sample Fruit service generated from a maven artifact that generates all the needed Java scaffold for a Quarkus Maven app.

 > Don't worry, there's also a Gradle counterpart ;-)